michaelsanford/actual/tf/README.md

 ```

 Each module is namespaced using the `namespace` variable so multiple
 stacks can coexist within the same AWS account.
+All AWS resources are
+tagged with `actual-budget=<namespace>` via provider default tags.

 Run `terraform init` and `terraform apply` inside this directory to deploy.